The call—a child in need of services.

 No drywall.
 No insulation.

-Just bare studs and ceiling joists.
+Just bare studs and rafters.

 A tattered blanket and two patchwork quilts.
 Threadbare and slick from wear.

 Dirty window panes.